ROH Women's Pure Championship: Belt design

 The title design is similar to the 2023 ROH Pure Championship title design introduced on March 31, 2023, that debuted at Supercard of Honor but has the word Women's in the center above the word pure and has ladies wrestling each other on the side plates instead of men.

+Deonna Purrazzo shown here with the first (2023–present) design of the title at Supercard of Honor 2026.